-- Screenshots can be uploaded to Weblate to better show translators where the string is used, see Visual context for strings.
+- Can be uploaded to Weblate to better inform translators of where and how the string is used, see Visual context for strings.

 - Nearby messages

-- Displays messages which are located nearby in translation file.
-These usually are also used in similar context and you might want to check them to keep translation consistent.
+- Displays neighbouring messages from the translation file.
+These are usually also used in a similar context and prove useful in keeping the translation consistent.